mjf1406/viziers-vault-app/README.md

 ### 2025/10/26

+-   added extra spells settings for spellbook generation which takes in a single number or a dice string
 -   user can now only edit the magic shop name instead of all fields
 -   updated magic shop grid to have badges about the magic shop
 -   created a global copy url component for use everywhere because all things will need it for sharing